FlaxEngine/FlaxEngine/README.md

 Flax Engine is a high quality modern 3D game engine written in C++ and C#.
 From stunning graphics to powerful scripts - Flax can give everything for your games.
 Designed for fast workflow with many ready to use features waiting for you right now.
 To learn more see the website ([www.flaxengine.com](https://flaxengine.com)).

-This repository contains full source code of the Flax (excluding NDA-protected platforms support).
+This repository contains full source code of the Flax Engine (excluding NDA-protected platforms support).
 Anyone is welcome to contribute or use the modified source in Flax-based games.

 # Development